Three things that surprised me about ecommerce design

 Any designer will assert the importance of visual design; users are more likely to enjoy a digital experience if the aesthetics are cohesive and pleasing.
 However, many designers overlook how significant a role product photos play in e-commerce platforms.
 Sure, consistent brand colors and typography are important, but the gallery-like nature of ecommerce apps places photography front-and-center.
 If these photos look amateur, your overall design will suffer.

-To promote consistency, use templates that constrain aspect ratios.
-Also try to homogenize color, either naturally or artificially (e.g. using the same degree of saturation).
+To promote consistency, use templates that constrain aspect ratios and try to homogenize color, either naturally or artificially (e.g. using the same degree of saturation).
 If you’re hiring a photographer to take product photos, ensure the styling is consistent by using the same background, focus level, and zoom.

 When designing ecommerce platforms, it’s easy to get caught up in sales metrics like conversion and click-through rates.
-But it’s important to keep sight of foundational UX principles (like information architecture) and design factors (like localization.)
+But it’s important to keep sight of foundational UX principles (like information architecture) and user experience design factors (like localization.)
 It’s equally important to be mindful of visual design choices, as these impact a customer’s perception of your brand, and by extension, their decision to make a purchase.
-Good UX doesn’t only benefit your user; it benefits your business as well.
+Good user experience doesn’t only benefit your user; it benefits your business as well.